Capstone course

+Nature and structure

+A capstone course is usually designed as a hands-on project, an extended essay, a research paper, or another form of applied work.
+This work is often submitted as a requirement for a degree or professional qualification and is typically written in a professional writing format rather than the more traditional academic writing style.
+The goal is to present findings from the perspective of a professional in the field, rather than that of a student or academic researcher.

+Capstone courses are often multidisciplinary in nature and may involve teamwork, independent research, or collaboration with industry partners.
+They are commonly found in undergraduate bachelor's degree programs but are also prevalent in master’s degree curricula and some professional training programs.
+The course structure may vary by institution and discipline, but the essential purpose remains the same: to synthesize and apply learning from the entire educational program.

+Capstone awards and recognition

 Some universities and colleges award a Capstone Award or Capstone Prize based on merit in the capstone course.

+Etymology and historical development

 The term derives from the final decorative coping or "cap-stone" used to complete a building or monument.
-In higher education, the term has been in common use in the USA since the mid-twentieth century, although there is evidence that it was in use as early as the late 1800s.
+In higher education, the term has been in common use in the United States since the mid-twentieth century, although there is evidence that it was in use as early as the late 1800s.
 It has gradually been gaining currency in other countries, particularly where attention has focused on student outcomes and employability in undergraduate studies.
 National grant projects in Australia and the U.K. have further raised the profile of the capstone experience.